Nemenick/CFM/README.md

   --format FORMAT       REQUIRED: input data file format.
 Accepted values are 'sac' or 'mseed' --arrivals ARRIVALS   Optional: CSV file where P-wave arrivals are specified.
 The structure must be as follows:
                         trace_id, trace_P_arrival_sample (int), trace_P_arrival_time (UTCDateTime).
 Only one of the
-                        two column, either '...arrival_sample' or '...arrival_time', is required.
+                        two columns, either '...arrival_sample' or '...arrival_time', is required.
 If both are provided, arrival_sample will be considered.
   --batch_size BATCH_SIZE
                         Optional: batch size (default=1) --demean DEMEAN       Optional: if 'true', data will be demeaned.
 Any other value is interpreted as 'false'.
-                        RECOMANDED TO DEMEAN (default='true') --normalize NORMALIZE
+                        RECOMMENDED TO DEMEAN (default='true') --normalize NORMALIZE
                         Optional: if 'true', data will be cut and normalized.
 Any other value is interpreted as 'false'.
-RECOMANDED TO NORMALIZE (default='true') --results_dir RESULTS_DIR
+RECOMMENDED TO NORMALIZE (default='true') --results_dir RESULTS_DIR
                         Optional: Folder where to store the results.
 If not provided, a folder in the current path is created